robert-mccarthy-ca/modern-druid/README.md

 **Introducing carbon farming as a profession for a livable planet.**

-Modern Druid is my attempt to design (and hopefully build) a globally scalable, revenue-generating carbon farming model — one that sequesters meaningful levels of atmospheric carbon, regenerates nearly any farmland or any other underutilized land, and provides free food to the communities they're based in.
+Modern Druid is my attempt to design (and hopefully one day get to build) a globally scalable, revenue-generating carbon farming model — one that sequesters meaningful levels of atmospheric carbon, regenerates nearly any farmland or any other underutilized land, and provides free food to the communities they're based in.
 20 year projects where we buy the land, build a community food forest and grow biomass for biochar, earning our revenue from carbon removal credits in international voluntary carbon markets, and pay our employees equitably with a 50% of revenue going to employee wages.
 Cap the wage gap between new hire and farm manager to double based on hours worked.
 Keep all employees directly and meaningfully motivated to outperform anything the world has ever seen before.
 At the end of the project, the farmers who worked that project get to keep the land.
-Scalable to multiple parts per million of carbon dioxide removal annually as long as the price of carbon doesn't fall.
-Since that would basically take solving the carbon crisis to cause it, I can live with the risk of climate change being a solved problem within a few years.
+Scalable to multiple parts per million of carbon dioxide removal annually as long as the price of carbon doesn't fall too low.
+Since carbon markets crashing would require substantial climate progress, I can live with the risk of climate change miroculuously working itself out on its own.

 Ideally this would eventually be a using UN based carbon removal market system, but that doesn't exist today.
 The closest we have are the voluntary carbon markets, which are international ... so you can make the same amount of money doing this in Canada as you can in Uruguay or Kenya.
 Globally reproducible.
 This model earns revenue from **international voluntary carbon markets**, meaning it’s largely insulated from national political will.
 It also meets 9 out of the 17 UN Sustainable Development Goals, so hopefully we get a good price on our credits.
 And simply by not going for all the profits, by not being too greedy, we can give the food away for free and put the first nail in the coffin of the biocide based destructive agriculture industry that is destroying the world's soils.
-It's hard to compete with free after all.
+It's hard to compete with free, fresh, local and organic after all.

 We combine **biochar production**, **syntropic agroforestry**, and **natural farming** to build climate resilience, enrich soil, and create a blueprint for distributed, regenerative carbon removal.
 Each farm is designed to continously **spawn new farms**, creating an exponential growth curve toward an actual global impact.
 Irrigation will need to be upgraded to sustainably harvest and store water through **pond storage** and **atmospheric water harvesting** or **desalination** depending on the area, because we’ve crossed too many climate tipping points to count on historical rainfall patterns and forests burn.
 This can be boostrapped anywhere with water today, but it will be fragile in the face of several degrees of global warming without irrigation, which appears to be where we're headed.